Linaro/works-on-woa/src/pages/en/contributing.md

 - <a href="#games">Games</a>

 ## Applications
-Contributions for apps can be made directly to <a href="#how-to-contribute-via-github-apps">the github project</a> or using a convenient <a href="#how-to-contribute-via-microsoft-forms-apps">form process</a>.
+Contributions for apps can be made directly to <a href="#how-to-contribute-via-github-apps">the github project</a> or using a convenient <a href="#how-to-contribute-via-app-request-form">form process</a>.

-### How to contribute via Microsoft Forms (apps)
+### How to contribute via App request form

-Fill out the below form with your App request.
-You can use this form for requesting a new app to be tested and added, to tell us where we have something wrong for an app, or to submit your own new app data.
-We recommend you contribute via the Microsoft Form and not via the Github unless you have some technical experience.
+Click the button 'App request form' and fill out the form with your App request.
+You can use this for requesting a new app to be tested and added, to tell us where we have something wrong for an app, or to submit your own new app data.
+We recommend you contribute via this form and not via the Github unless you have some technical experience.
 Scroll down to see more details on the defined schema and category definitions.

-<iframe width="800px" height="480px" src="https://forms.office.com/r/JZ1ywk2FaJ?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

-[Click here](https://forms.office.com/r/JZ1ywk2FaJ) to open the MS Form directly
+<a class="border-white border-2 px-4 py-2 rounded-xl hover:bg-white hover:text-black no-underline" href="/en/contributing/applications">App request form</a>

 ### How to contribute via GitHub (apps)